2026 Bike & BargeReady to Book

 challenging

-Closely following the GR65 (although only up to 20% is actually on the walking route) the cycle route covers daily distance of between 35 and 80km / 21.5 and 50mi over initially mountainous terrain with ascents of between 145 and 1150m / 475 and 3773ft each day.
-The grading is challenging (grade 5) to reflect the terrain and the distances covered on the more challenging days.
+GRADE 5 - Closely following the GR65 (although only up to 20% is actually on the walking route) the cycle route covers daily distance of between 35 and 80km / 21.5 and 50mi over initially mountainous terrain with ascents of between 145 and 1150m / 475 and 3773ft each day.
+The grading is challenging to reflect the terrain and the distances covered on the more challenging days.
 Much of the route is on small country roads with some sections (around 0-30%) on dirt and gravel roads.
 Entering and leaving towns will require additional care due to traffic on the road.
 Unlike the walking route, the cycle route is not signposted and waymarked.
-Therefore following the route notes and maps is essential.
-You can also download GPS routes on your smartphone.
+Unlike the walking route, the cycle route is not signposted and waymarked.
+Therefore following the route with the navigational app provided is essential.
 We recommend that you prepare well for this trip to ensure you have time and energy to discover the towns and sights in the afternoon and en route.
 An option to rent an e-bike is available if you are not sure of your fitness.
 You should have good cycling experience.
 Preparation should begin at least 3 months before departure, with regular riding on roads over undulating terrain essential.
 Please speak to your UTracks consultant or travel agent for further advice on fitness preparation.

 Departure dates